Articles of Incorporation and Rules

 3. When an auditor requests the convening of a board of directors meeting pursuant to the provisions of Article 36, Paragraph 7 of the Articles of Incorporation, the provisions of the preceding paragraph shall apply mutatis mutandis

-Article 6: To convene a Board of Directors meeting, notice must be given to each Director and Auditor at least one week prior to the date of the meeting.
-However, in the event of an emergency, this period may be shortened.
+Article 6 In order to convene a meeting of the Board of Directors, notice must be given to each director and auditor at least one week before the date of the meeting.
+However, this period may be shortened in cases of urgent need.

 2. Notwithstanding the provisions of the preceding paragraph, the Board of Directors may omit the convening procedure if all Directors and Auditors agree